madhuyamulapalli/hapi-mongodb-flight-services-api/README.md

    node server

-API's Exposed:
+Flight Search API's:

 1. access the airport api from browser or POSTMAN
 	It lists all the airports with character passed http://localhost:3000/api/airport/{}, i am using this for auto fill in my front end.
 	This is a HTTP GET
 		Example:
 		http://localhost:3000/api/airport/a
-		List all the airports which has letter 'a'
+		lists all the airports which has letter 'a'

-2. To get itineraries for the flight search
+2. To get itineraries for the flight search.
-	This is HTTP POST
+	This is HTTP POST.
-	Example
+	Example:
 	To Test in POSTMAN, give url as http://localhost:3000/api/itineraries

 	and form data key value pairs as below

-	farePrefrence: "Economy"
+	farePrefrence: "Economy",
-	fromAirport: "ATL"
+	fromAirport: "ATL",
-	fromDate: "2015-03-25"
+	fromDate: "2015-03-25",
-	passengers: "1"
+	passengers: "1",
-	toAirport: "ANC"
+	toAirport: "ANC",
-	toDate: "2015-03-31"
+	toDate: "2015-03-31",
 	travelType: "Round-trip"

 	Which returns the flight info from QPX API which called in hapijs by /api/itineraries